diplodoc-platform/docs/en/syntax/cuts-tabs.md

   Second step of Tab 2.

+{% endlist %}

 {% note info %}

-  Try reloading the page to see that Tab 2 is active.
+  The state of the tabs is saved upon page reload.

 {% endnote %}

-{% endlist %}

 {% endcut %}